Xyclade/MachineLearning/Readme.md

 In the field of machine learning there are two leading ways of learning, namely [Supervised learning](#supervised-learning) and [Unsupervised learning](#unsupervised-learning).
 A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach and algorithm is an important but sometimes also a little tedious process.

 ####Supervised learning
-In the field of machine learning there is [supervised](http://en.wikipedia.org/wiki/Supervised_learning) and [unsupervised](#unsupervised-learning).
 In supervised learning you define explicitly what features you want to use, and what output you expect.
 An example is predicting gender based on height and weight, which is known as a [Classification](#classification) problem.
 Additionally you can also predict absolute values with [Regression](#regression).
 An example of regression with the same data would be predicting ones length based on gender and weight.
 Some supervised algorithms can only be used for either classification or regression, such as [K-NN](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
 However there also exists algorithms such as [Support Vector Machines](#using-support-vector-machines) which can be used for both purposes.

 #####Classification
 The problem of classification within the domain of Supervised learning is relatively simple.
 Given a set of labels, and some data that already received the correct labels, we want to be able to *predict* labels for new data that we did not label yet.
 However, before thinking of your data as a classification problem, you should look at what the data looks like.
 If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#regression) algorithm instead.
 Given the data does not fit to a regression line, or when performance becomes an issue, classification is a good alternative.